srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 title: Deep Neural Network for MNIST Handwriting Recognition
 ---

 I finally got my hands dirty in the recent hype around deep learning by building my own deep neural network.
-It can consist of any variable number of layers and now also supports convolutional layers which empirically perform best at image recognition problems.
-Its architecture is kept generic, extendable and tries to mimic its biological model, the brain.
+It consists of a variable number of layers and supports convolutional layers.
+The architecture is generic, extendable and tries to mimic its biological model, the brain.

 ![_config.yml]({{ site.baseurl }}/images/dnn_mnist-logo.png)